praclet/ctf_osint/challenges/level01/follow_the_white_rabbit/follow_the_white_rabbit.md

 ## Solution

-The Linkedin page leads to a second Twitter account of Ed Snowcrash.
+The Linkedin page leads to Ed Snowcrash's second Twitter account.
 He commented under a post of adrianakarante2.
 There is a Club Maté bottle on adriana banner picture.

 If it is not possible to see the public profile of Ed on Linkedin (no account and so forth), get the profile URL (https://www.linkedin.com/in/edsnowcrash/) and paste it in [Mobile Friendly Test](https://search.google.com/test/mobile-friendly), save the HTML content in a `file.html` and open it in your browser.